What financial information is required on the application?

 No. Only transfer students who are not already enrolled in a four-year undergraduate institution are eligible.

-How will I know if my community college or two-year institution is eligible?
+How can I know if my community college or two-year institution is eligible?

 All licensed and accredited community colleges and two-year institutions in the U.S. are listed in two locations: